 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the use of VariZIG for PEP of VZV infection in people with HIV.

-The above paragraph may not include all of the HIV-related uses of VariZIG recommended in the guidelines.
+The above paragraph may not include all of the uses of VariZIG in people with HIV that are recommended in the guidelines.
 Some recommended uses, such as uses in certain rare circumstances, may have been omitted.